allegrastrippoli/atcs/graphs-mining/README.md

 Analyzing the densest communities found by the DSD and kcore algorithms, it is possible to see that:
 * In both cases, the densest community accounts for about half of the population!
 The remaining half is distributed among smaller, less representative communities.
 * Zebras appear to form very strong interactions, achieving a high level of coreness.
-* The two algorithms highlight similar portions of the graph.
-The densest subgraph, as expected, is less restrictive (includes more nodes) than the community with the highest coreness.
+* The two algorithms highlight similar portions of the graph and work as expected.

 |                          |     Densest Subgraph Discovery                  |       k-core                                        |
 | ------------------------ | ----------------------------------------------- | --------------------------------------------------- |